slowcities/16max/README.md

 **A step cannot tie into itself.** Holding one step in a fill, or setting Last step to 1, would otherwise leave the note-off unsent forever: the envelope never retriggers and decays to the Sustain level.
 Such a step falls back to a 98% gate instead.

 **Ties do not retrigger, ratchets do.** A tied step changes pitch with the envelope left running — the same last-note-priority behaviour 4LS has in Mono.
 Repeats inside a ratcheted step always re-articulate, otherwise a ratcheted tie would collapse into one long note and the repeats would vanish silently.

+**The delay is measured in beats and resolved to seconds at the last moment.** The panel holds a division; the engine is told a duration, recalculated whenever the tempo moves.
+The buffer is sized once for the worst case — two beats at 40 BPM is three seconds — and never reallocated, so changing tempo mid-performance allocates nothing.

 **Envelope times are calibrated to the labels.** A Decay reading 0.5 s falls to 1% of its range in 0.5 s.
 Same correction as 4LS and ADrum, inherited deliberately so the bug that shipped in the first 4LS build cannot reappear.